openmsupply/notify/README.md

 After setting up your environment, There are some quick start tutorials you can follow [here](./docs/tutorial/0.tutorials.md)

+## Docs for setting up notifications

+Until a documentation website is established, you can find some docs for setting up notify & notifications [here](./docs/notification_setup.md)

 ## Contributing

 To contribute, there are several key areas